 IS CATALONIA PART OF SPAIN?
 WHY A DIFFERENT LANGUAGE?

 Barcelona is the capital of Catalonia, an autonomous community of Spain.
-In this region there are two official languages: Catalan and Castilian (as the Spanish language spoken in Spain is called, to distinguish it from the Spanish spoken in South America).
+In this region there are two official languages: Catalan and Castilian (as the Spanish language spoken in Spain is called, to distinguish it from the Spanish spoken in Latin and South America).
 This article will use both Spanish and Castilian to refer to the Spanish spoken in Spain.

 Catalan is also the official language of Andorra, a microstate in the Pyrenees.
 It is a co-official language (together with Spanish) only in Catalonia, Valencia, and the Balearic islands.

 Catalan and Spanish are two sister languages whose mother is Latin vulgar or Hispanic.
 Both have their origin in small texts dated between the tenth and eleventh centuries.
 Therefore, both languages were born at the same time.

 However, Catalonian history tells a complex tale between two distinct regions of Spain.
 In the modern era, the Catalan government saw a decline first with the union of Castille and Aragon (1479), then with the assignment of Catalonia to France (1659), which later banned the use of the Catalan language.
 In the last century, with the Second Spanish Republic (1931-1939), the language saw a period of tolerance, that ended with the dictatorship of Francisco Franco, which lasted until 1975.

 Franco banned the use of Catalan in schools and public administration for the entire period of his regime.
 Speaking Catalan was prohibited and therefore done only at home, in private, secretly.